Spica: Virgo’s Brightest Star

 Bright star Spica: bottom line

 Spica is the brightest star in the constellation Virgo.
-It can be easily observed in the night sky from March to late June.
+The star often passes close to the Moon and planets – the next events are listed in the "When to see Spica" section of this article.
 You can locate Spica by using the Big Dipper or stargazing apps, like Sky Tonight and Star Walk 2.